YoinkBird/cyclesafe_server/docs/worklogs/worklog.md

 Move "pseudo IPC" into Docker, no longer using setup.sh to manage.

 Break the "subdirectory" philosophy:
-* implement parallel hierarchy in Docker
+* [x] implement parallel hierarchy in Docker
+* [x] "prepare": move link creation into Dockerfile out of setup.sh
+* configure links to point to Docker volume to enable easy removal

 # FUTURE: